Today, there are close to 10.3 million residential properties in Australia, with over 6 million having a home loan / mortgage against them.

 However, finding the right type of home loan for your needs and wants depends on many factors, including your personal circumstances.

-At DFS, we arrange all types of home loans for our clients.
-We’ll take the time to understand your individual needs before helping you get a suitable loan with the best possible terms and conditions.
+So that is why here at DFS, we take the time to understand your individual requirements before helping you get a suitable loan with the best possible terms and conditions.